ECO4 Scheme: What Replaced It in 2026

 How long does the process take?

 From initial contact to installation, the process typically takes 4–12 weeks.
 The main delays are EPC assessments, eligibility verification, and surveyor availability.
 If you qualify through LA Flex, the council referral can add 2–4 weeks.
-Start the process as soon as possible – ECO4 is due to end in March 2026.
+ECO4 ended in March 2026.
+Similar support is now available through the Warm Homes Plan.

 Check if you qualify for free energy efficiency measures